-Anyhow, still October.
-I mean Walktober.
-So, more walking posts, with stuff for you to practice.
-A couple of weeks ago we talked about the difference between walking and running.
-This picture shoes the classic difference of how the center of mass travels during both.
+Anyhow, it's still Walktober which means more walking posts, with stuff for you to practice.
+A couple of weeks ago we talked about some differences between walking and running.
+This picture shows the classic difference of how the center of mass travels during both.

-When I look at people, I’ve always been able to see what all of their joints are doing, even when they have their clothes on.
+When I watch people move, I’ve always been able to see what their joints are doing, even when they have their clothes on.
 I don’t know how or why, but that seems to be the thing I’m really good at.
 I was hoping it would be something like writing operas, or painting frescoes, but nope.
 That’s not what I got.
-I have something more like this:
+What I got plays out more like this: